CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-openvpn-access-server.md

 2. Choose **Save Settings**, followed by **Update Running Server.**

-### Adding Routes to CenturyLink Cloud VLANs
+### Adding Routes to Lumen Cloud VLANs

 1. Navigate to **Configuration > VPN Settings** in the Web Admin UI.
-In the **Routing** section, confirm **Yes, via NAT** is selected and input the CenturyLink Cloud vlans you wish to allow Client VPN users to access once connected.
+In the **Routing** section, confirm **Yes, via NAT** is selected and input the Lumen Cloud vlans you wish to allow Client VPN users to access once connected.
 Generally, this list includes any vlans that you wish to deliver services from to end users.
-CenturyLink Cloud uses /24 networks.
+Lumen Cloud uses /24 networks.

     ![vlan routes](../../images/centurylink-cloud-guide-to-openvpn-access-server-09.png)